Scripting Tips and Best Practices¶

 Note

-The directory is created in the location that is specified by the first variable that is set: %HOME%
+The directory is created in the location that is specified by the first variable that is set: %HOME%, %USERPROFILE%, or %HOMEDRIVE%%HOMEPATH%.

 Precedence Considerations¶